-- Project-level Comparison.
-Based primarily on a literature review that summarizes and critiques two studies that attempted to compare WSDOT construction costs to comparable project costs in other states. - Analysis of Key Project Components.
-Explores the degree to which each major cost element might vary meaningfully between Washington and other states, with a specific focus on Utah and Oregon.
+- Project-level Comparison based primarily on a literature review that summarizes and critiques two studies that attempted to compare WSDOT construction costs to comparable project costs in other states. - Analysis of Key Project Components explores the degree to which each major cost element might vary meaningfully between Washington and other states, with a specific focus on Utah and Oregon.

-Overall, the analysis suggests that highway construction costs in Washington are generally in line with experiences elsewhere and that aside from charging sales tax on construction, there are no systemic or programmatic factors that would make costs in Washington higher than other states.
+Overall, the analysis suggests that highway construction costs in Washington are generally in line with experience elsewhere and that there are no systemic or programmatic factors that would make costs in Washington higher than other states.
 The analysis did find that costs may vary among states due to factors outside the control of WSDOT or the Legislature, such as local labor rates, material prices, site-specific conditions or features, and competitiveness of bid environments.